Hives/jl-coding-challenge-11-beer/README.md

-Weirdly, IntelliJ seems to be telling me that my `ObjectMapper().writeValueAsString()` invocation doesn't compile, and yet the program will run.
+Weirdly, IntelliJ seems to be telling me that my `ObjectMapper().writeValueAsString()` invocation doesn't compile, and yet the program does run.
 What's that about?